 I was a few years back.
 But I spied this beautiful black grain at our co-op’s bulk section and since it was new to me, I had to give it a go.
 It has become a pantry staple and for good reason.

 It has a nutty, mild flavor with a texture similar to that of short grain brown rice.
 When cooked, its color turns a deep rich purple hue.
-Because of its dark color, forbidden rice makes vibrant veggies show off their flashy color when mixed together.
+Because of its dark color, black rice makes vibrant veggies show off their flashy color when mixed together.

 It pairs deliciously with Thai flavors and one of my favorite ingredients, coconut milk.